pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 Not because the blockchain is insecure.
 Because **people hacked into these kind of platforms** that do the rest.

-Or even **there were some people who set up a big platform** and they had so much transactions, they just took the money and ran away.
+Or even **there were some people who set up a big platform** and they had so much transactions, **they just took the money and ran away**.
 Let's see, this way.
 Build up your own new crypto platform in Aachen.
 The new Aachen crypto platform.
 Here I am.